Table of Contents

 The Spice Club is a quarterly subscription box that includes 4 full-sized seasonal products, 1 new collaboration, spice stories, recipes, and a special treat from another food company.

-The cost is $45 per box, and could potentially make a great gift!
+The cost is $45 per box, and it could potentially make a great gift!

 Burlap and Barrel Recipes